 of the Big Bang model.
 To explicitly show exactly how this inconsistency

-arises, it is most helpful to include another quote from Weisskopf's recent article:
+arises, it is most helpful to include another quote from Weisskopf's recent article: It is remarkable that we now are justified in talking about an

 absolute motion, and that we can measure it.
 The great dream of